lookit/ember-lookit-frameplayer/app/components/exp-lookit-images-audio/doc.rst

     for acceptable syntax: can use color names ('blue', 'red', 'green', etc.), or rgb hex values (e.g. '#800080' - include the '#')

+choiceAllowed [Boolean | ``false``]
+    Whether the user may click on images to select them.

 choiceRequired [Boolean | ``false``]
-    Whether this is a frame where the user needs to click to select one of the images before proceeding.
+    Whether the user is able to select the images (overrides choiceAllowed if choiceAllowed is false)

 correctChoiceRequired [Boolean | ``false``]
     [Only used if `choiceRequired` is true] Whether the participant has to select